Bedrock-OSS/bedrock-wiki/docs/entities/entity-attack.md

       }
 ```

 This is more like a shockwave of damage.
 Extremely versatile in uses.
-Produces a particle effect, which can be disabled by adding a moddified version of `knockback_roar.json` to a resource pack's particles folder.
+Produces a particle effect, which can be disabled by adding a modified version of `knockback_roar.json` to a resource pack's particles folder.

 # More on Attacks